zephyrproject-rtos/zephyr/boards/arm/stm32h747i_disco/doc/index.rst

 STM32H747I Discovery kit has 9 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `STM32H747I-DISCO website`_.
+For more details please refer to `STM32H747I-DISCO website`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------